axisgroup/evaluation-toolkit/3.Planning-the-Test/README.md

-## The Complexity in our Stars or Why Data Viz is inherently hard to test
+## The Complexity in our Stars or Why Data Vis is inherently hard to test
 *WIP needs attribution and citations*

 ### Faster is not necessarily better